If you only have 1 week in Norway, you’re going to be kicking yourself when that week’s up. But 1 week in Norway is better than none at all.

 Driving Time: ~6 hours

 If you’re looking to save money, you should fly into Oslo (which is what we did).
-However, if you want to save time, flying into an airport more North may be better.
+However, if you want to save time (especially since you only have 1 week in Norway), flying into an airport more North may be better.
 On the first day, we picked up the rental car in Oslo and immediately headed Northwest towards Trollstigen.
 I found an Airbnb (get $30 off your next Airbnb here) in Åndalsnes for this night.
 We made sure to stop at the grocery store on the way there to pick up some food for the rest of the week.
 When you’re road tripping through Norway, you will want some food on hand.
 Plus, Norway is pretty expensive, so have snacks readily available will save you money.
 We also made one additional stop in Otta for traditional Norwegian meatballs, some cabbage “stew” and a Norwegian Beer.

 Driving Time: ~10 hours

 Continue on the Trollstigen-Geiranger route until you reach Geiranger Fjord.
 There are a few scenic stop offs on the way, and Geiranger is a cute town on the edge of the Fjord surrounded by mountain peaks and impressive waterfalls.
 Depending on the season, it could be completely packed or empty.
 We visited in September so there was barely anyone in town but one of the tour guides told me that cruise ships stop there in the summer.
-I’m not sure how this small town holds that many people but I don’t plan on finding out (i.e. visit in September).
+I’m not sure how this small town holds that many people but I don’t plan on finding out (i.e. plan your 1 week trip for September).

 Geiranger offers a ton of tours, we opted for the speed boat tour which allows you to throw on an awesome jumpsuit (that kind of looks like you may be cleaning up toxic waste for the day).
 The speedboat ride gives you close of views of many of the waterfalls (Seven Sisters, Friaren etc.) and a brief history of Geiranger.
 Most importantly, it provides a lot of excitement while you’re twisting and turning throughout the Fjord.